TATTOO AFTERCARE

 If you have any questions specific about products don't hesitate to reach out to me to get more personalised recommendations.

 A fresh tattoo would take 2-4 weeks to heal on the surface.
 Deeper layers of the skin will heal longer, even a few months.
 That's why with heavier tattoos your skin might be more sensitive during this time.
 Freshly tattooed skin can be red, swollen and oozing.
-Thesis is a normal reaction for having an open wound.
+This is a normal reaction for having an open wound.
 Depending on the size of the tattoo, technique and your immune system, this might last up to a few days.

 DO’S: